GenAI Concepts

 Regulatory sandboxes are software testing environments where businesses can conduct limited testing of innovations and test their regulatory status.

-This allows businesses to receive feedback from experts, including regulators, investors, innovators, and other stakeholders, regarding the potential and viability of the innovation.
+This allows businesses to receive feedback from experts, including regulators, investors, innovators and other stakeholders, regarding the potential and viability of the innovation.

 Regulators and innovators use regulatory sandboxes to offer individualised legal guidance.
-Sometimes, regulatory sandboxes are used to make legal exceptions for certain innovations, enabling innovators and the public to experience the impact of new technologies as if they had already been established as safe and effective.
+Sometimes regulatory sandboxes are used to make legal exceptions for certain innovations, enabling innovators and the public to experience the impact of new technologies as if they had already been established as safe and effective.

 Human oversight

-Humans can intervene in AI systems in different forms and at different degrees.
+Humans can intervene in AI systems in different forms and at different degrees:

-Humans on the loop may not need a human to say yes or no every step of the way; there is still a person watching over the process to make sure everything runs smoothly.
+• Humans in the loop: even though AI systems can do many tasks on their own, humans can make decisions, provide approvals or improve the system by correcting or preventing potential AI errors.
+Humans in the loop may not need say ‘yes’ or ‘no’ every step of the way as long as there is still a person watching over the process to make sure everything runs smoothly.

 Sometimes human oversight requires a final human decision-maker, but often this is not the best way to implement oversight or may be impossible.